Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 Post-operative swelling, discolouration and bruising are expected generally lasting up to two weeks.
 Temporary swelling after eyelid surgery may mean you have trouble seeing for a day or two, with some patients reporting difficulty sleeping and closing their eyes.
 A running suture is used to close the incisions in the eyelids and is removed with minimal discomfort after 5 days.
 Patients should avoid watching TV, reading or straining their eyes for a few days, and keep their heads elevated.
 Patients are usually able to drive and return to work once they discontinue narcotic pain medication and any discomfort has eased.

 1. Upper Eyelid Surgery – Upper Blepharoplasty

 The trend in modern upper eyelid surgery has become less invasive, with more skin and fat preservation, reducing postoperative hollowness and complications.
-Prior to the procedure your eyelids will be marked out so that the incisions follow the natural eyelid crease and allows accurate determination of the correct amount of skin to be removed.
+Prior to the procedure, your eyelids will be marked out so that the incisions follow the natural eyelid crease and allow accurate determination of the correct amount of skin to be removed.